-If you were injured while shopping in Alabama, contact a personal-injury lawyer from Morris Bart & Associates, LLC.
+If you were injured while shopping in a slip and fall accident in Mobile, Alabama; contact a personal injury lawyer from Morris Bart & Associates, LLC.
 We can evaluate your accident, gather evidence, structure your claim and handle settlement negotiations.

 Here is a brief overview of four common shopping accidents:

 - Slips and Falls

 Slip and fall injuries are common in supermarkets and shopping centers.
 They are likely to occur after rain- or snowstorms if property owners fail to maintain their parking lots and entrances adequately.